Skip to Content

 The painted churches of Texas are not the kind of sites one might expect to see here.
 Across the landscape of the Hill Country, these 20 unassuming churches look like any small-town place of worship on the outside, but, inside, the craftsmanship is outstanding.

-Statue of Jesus and a church altar
+Statue of Jesus and a church altar.

 The churches are the work of German and Czech immigrants who settled the area beginning in the 1840s.
 They had left behind everything they knew in Europe but brought the love of their homeland with them.
 They christened their new towns with names from Europe—Moravia, Praha (“Prague” in Czech), and Weimar, among others—and they built churches that reminded them of where they came from.

-White church altar against a pink wall
+White church altar against a pink wall.

 The distinctive interior of St. John the Baptist

-Church interior with a blue ceiling painted with stars
+Church interior with a blue ceiling painted with stars.

 The sanctuary of Saints Cyril and Methodius

-Woman jumping into a natural pool
+Woman jumping into a natural pool with people observing below.

 Jumping into Jacob’s Well